makeitplay/go-dummy/README.md

 TEAM_IMAGE=lugobots/the-dummies-go TEAM_PLACE=away docker-compose up
 ```

-It will start them as **away** team (defined by the env variable `TEAM_PLACE`).
+That command will start the team as the **away** team (defined by the env variable `TEAM_PLACE`).
 Now you may start your bot to play against _The Dummies_

-#### Option B  (recommended for developing environment because the startup is a faster)
+#### Option B - Running the processes directly on your machine (recommended for developing environment because the startup is a faster)

-If you are working in your bot, and you would like to play against The Dummies several times to test your bot, I recommend
+If you are working in your bot, and you want to play against _The Dummies_ several times to test your bot, so I recommend
-you having a copy of The Dummies in you machine, so it will startup faster than running them as container.
+you having a copy of _The Dummies_ in you machine because the bots will startup faster than running them as containers.

 1. Clone the repository to your machine
 2. Start the game server